 The first time I tried it, nothing much happened.
 I followed the instructions which said to pump the bottle (unlike what I had read by users online) and this didn’t work for me.
 I attached it a few times and couldn’t get any milk out.
 I was sceptical and thought, this isn’t going to work and gave up fast, in my defence it was 2am and I had just got back from my first night out in over 2 years.

 Then I watched some YouTube videos and could see how it worked and that sometimes you need to reposition a couple of times first and thought I would try it again.
-This time I just followed what other mothers said online – always listen to other mothers gang!
+This time I just followed what other mothers said online – always listen to other mothers friends!
 They said it worked best if you are already feeding or expressing off one side so I gave it a try while I was expressing on my lunch break at work and this time it worked a treat!

 Again, it took a few goes of finding a good position.
 You position it over the areola and then squeeze and it simply attaches on using suction – so the bottle part is all sucked in on itself, then after a little while the bottle pops back out into its original shape but stays attached to the breast and for me this is when my milk started to spray.
 I really want to do a video for you but I’m not sure I’m ready for my exposed nipples to be on YouTube!